Iraq’s PM heading to Amsterdam on an official visit - Shafaq News

 Iraq’s PM heading to Amsterdam on an official visit

-Shafaq News/ Iraq’s Prime Minister, Muhammad Shiaa Al-Sudani, left Baghdad on Thursday, heading to Amsterdam on an official visit.
+Shafaq News/ Iraq’s Prime Minister, Muhammad Shia Al-Sudani, left Baghdad on Thursday, heading to Amsterdam on an official visit.

 His media office stated that Al-Sudani will be in The Netherlands on an official visit, with no more details.